 Image: By the Schuylkill, there's no Ikea., 2017

-Andrea Caldarise is a painter, collage-maker, and collaborator inspired by happenstance conversations, urban landscapes, and memories.
-Her art practice focuses on recreating an environment through line, color, and mark-making.
-Caldarise studied at Tyler School of Art where she received her BFA in painting and art history.
+Andrea Caldarise is a painter, collage-maker, and collaborator inspired by happenstance conversations, exploring, and memories.
+Her art practice focuses on recreating a landscape through line, color, and memory.
+Imagery oscillates from literal to abstract, charting the ephemeral feeling of a place.
+Caldarise studied painting and art history at Tyler School of Art, Temple University where she received her BFA and she completed an MA in Arts Administration at the University of Pennsylvania.
+She has been awarded residencies at the Post Contemporary, Troy, NY and Yale School of Art’s summer fellowship in Norfolk, CT.
+Caldarise has exhibited her artwork in Philadelphia, Manhattan, Brooklyn, and Rome, Italy.
 She currently lives in Brooklyn, NY.

 Abby Cochran’s work incorporates mixed media, sculpture and installation as a means to confront and reject fear.
 The work is reaction based and rooted in abstraction.
 Elements of destruction blend into notions of an “anti-pretty” aesthetic.
 She has exhibited work in Lacoste, France and Savannah, GA.
 Born in Indianapolis Indiana, Cochran received a BFA in painting from the Savannah College of Art and Design in 2017.
 She is currently living and working in Brooklyn, NY.